 Treatments that have been used in severely affected cows include intravenous metabolic solutions (e.g. 4-in-1; Ca, Mg, P, glucose), intravenous dextrose and multivitamin injections.

 - Use hip-lifters or similar lifting devices to assist the affected cow to her feet for some time.
 Hip clamps can only be used to help a cow stand, but not to keep her standing.
-A sling may be used for up to one hour only if the cow cannot support her own weight.
+For more information on lifting see down cows.

 Recent US studies indicate that using monopropylene glycol drench to treat housed cows with elevated blood BHB (≥ 1.2 mmol/L) improves their metabolic status, survival, and reproduction.

 However, DairyNZ research indicates that although this strategy reduces blood BHB, the effects vary between herds under pasture-based systems, and in some cases reproductive performance may actually be reduced.